-Safeguarding secrets when employees leave
+Safeguarding secrets when employees leave - .PDF file.

 By Bernhard Schörghuber, Rainer Schultes, Anja Lunze, Dr Manja Epping and Saufung Ma